 1 "In that day there shall be a fountain opened to the house of David and to the inhabitants of Jerusalem for sin and for uncleanness.

 2 "And it shall come to pass in that day," says the LORD of hosts, "that I will cut off the names of the idols out of the land and they shall no longer be remembered.
-And I will also cause the prophets and the unclean spirit to pass out of the land.
-3 And it shall come to pass, that when any yet prophesies, then his father and his mother who begot him shall say to him, 'You shall not live, for you speak lies in the name of the LORD.'
+And I will also remove the prophets and the unclean spirit from the land.
+3 And it shall come to pass, that when anyone yet prophesies, then his father and his mother who begot him shall say to him, 'You shall not live, for you speak lies in the name of the LORD.'
 And his father and his mother who begot him shall thrust him through when he prophesies.
 4 And it shall come to pass in that day, that the prophets shall each be ashamed of his vision when he has prophesied, and they shall not wear a rough garment to deceive, 5 But he shall say, 'I am no prophet.
 I am a farmer, for man taught me to keep cattle from my youth.'
 6 And someone shall say to him, 'What are these wounds between your hands?'
 Then he shall answer, 'Those with which I was wounded in the house of my friends.'

 7 "Awake, O sword, against my shepherd and against the man who is my fellow," says the LORD of hosts.
 "Smite the shepherd and the sheep shall be scattered.
 And I will turn my hand upon the little ones.